-My son was born right before the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.
-As a new mom on maternity leave, I sat rocking him and watching the coverage of oil spewing into the ocean for weeks on end.
-I decided it was time to make a change for the sake of my son and his future on this planet.
-But what could I do?
+My son was born right before the 2010 Deepwater Horizon Oil spill in the Gulf of Mexico.
+As a new mom at home on maternity leave, I sat exhausted in my rocking chair feeding him and watching the coverage of oil spewing into the ocean for weeks on end.
+I had a newfound feeling of urgency to protect this little person from what seemed to be never-ending bad news about climate change and environmental disasters.
+I felt compelled to do something for my son and his generation.
+But what?

 I decided to look for the most “sustainable” stuff I could get my hands on.
 The problem was, all the more “sustainable” options were not nearly as good as the traditional options.
 Whether that was a car, a stove, or a sweater, I researched every product only to be disappointed again and again.
 So I stopped looking, and I almost stopped trying to make more “sustainable” choices.

 Then a strange thing happened.
 I started seeing Teslas zipping through the neighborhood.
 Everyone I talked to said they love their Tesla because it’s a great car.
 The fact that it’s greener is a bonus, but it isn’t why they bought it.
 They bought it because it’s fast, cool, handles well, has a frunk, a whoopee cushion feature, and karaoke on the navigation screen.